Ander Capa

-Ander Capa Rodríguez (born 8 February 1992) is a Spanish professional footballer who plays for Athletic Bilbao as a right-back or a winger.
+Ander Capa Rodríguez (born 8 February 1992) is a Spanish professional footballer who plays as a right-back or a winger.

-He played mainly with Eibar during his career, representing the club in three levels of Spanish football including the top division.
+He played mainly with Eibar during his career, representing the club in three levels of Spanish football including La Liga.
 Over seven seasons, he played 214 competitive matches and scored 15 goals.
-He joined Athletic Bilbao in 2018, winning the 2020–21 Supercopa de España.
+He joined Athletic Bilbao in 2018, winning the 2021 Supercopa de España.

 Club career

 Eibar

 Capa was born in Portugalete, Biscay, Basque Country.
-He played youth football with local Danok Bat CF before signing for SD Eibar, making his senior debut in the 2011–12 season with the reserves in Tercera División.
+He played youth football with local Danok Bat CF before signing for SD Eibar, making his senior debut in the 2011–12 season with the reserves in the Tercera División.

 In July 2012, Capa was promoted to the first team after appearing once with the main squad in 2011–12.
-In the following campaign, he played 24 matches and scored five goals (adding six games and two goals in the playoffs) as the Armeros returned to the Segunda División after a four-year absence.
+In the following campaign, he played 24 matches and scored five goals (adding six games and two goals in the playoffs) as the Armeros returned to Segunda División after a four-year absence.

 Capa played his first professional match on 18 August 2013, starting in a 2–1 away win against Real Jaén.
 He scored his first goal on 28 September, but in a 3–2 loss at Sporting de Gijón.
 He appeared in a further 30 games while netting once during the season, being promoted to La Liga for the first time ever.

 Capa made his debut in the top flight on 24 August 2014, starting in a 1–0 home victory over Real Sociedad.
 He scored his first goal in the competition on 8 December, his side's last in a 5–2 home rout of UD Almería.

 During the 2015 pre-season, Capa was converted from a winger into a right-back by new manager José Luis Mendilibar.
 On 19 November of that year, with the club still in the top tier and him as an undisputed starter, he renewed his contract until 2018.